Turbulent dynamo in the two-phase interstellar medium: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their useful comments and suggestions.
 C.~F.~acknowledges funding provided by the Australian Research Council (Future Fellowship FT180100495), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
 We further acknowledge high-performance computing resources provided by the Leibniz Rechenzentrum and the Gauss Centre for Supercomputing (grants~pr32lo, pn73fi, and GCS Large-scale project~22542), and the Australian National Computational Infrastructure (grant~ek9) in the framework of the National Computational Merit Allocation Scheme and the ANU Merit Allocation Scheme.